 The last few years brought with it a public health crisis, sheltering in place, and a greater emphasis on hygiene in high-traffic areas like bathrooms.
 Fortunately, bathroom remodeling trends have evolved to prioritize features like antimicrobial fixtures, easy-to-clean surfaces, and smart technology without sacrificing style.

-As you prepare to renovate your bathroom in Northern Virginia this year, the first step is to evaluate your current needs, what you still like about the space, and what you would like to change.
+As you prepare to renovate your bathroom in Northern Virginia, the first step is to evaluate your current needs, what you still like about the space, and what you would like to change.
 This is important as this can help you avoid big mistakes while you remodel.
 However, it also doesn’t hurt to draw inspiration from current trends (such as the best tiles!) and what they reveal about homebuyer behavior, especially as bathrooms contribute greatly to the value and appeal of a house.